🏆🏆🏆 Petra Ilona Zacek just became the 2018 World Trading Champion with a fantastic +257.9%!!

 I know you are a discretionary trader, yet you attended a course at Unger Academy and you came to the Trading Masterclass in New York too, what benefits did you get from this material for your trading?

 It’s funny to say that I actually attended the Trading Master Class in 2017, but I actually considered going already in 2016 because two of my trading buddies who I was collaborating with at that time and we are collaborating actually until today, they did go and unfortunately I didn’t have enough time to actually go and make it, so once I actually came to the Trading Master Class in 2017 it really had a major impact on me and I think it’s for many people like that.

-For me personally, it was the most important thing or a few important things, but one of the most important things I discovered was that Tim, Kevin, Andrea, Michael and Kurt they are actually human, they are not necessarily Superman or, you know, aliens so I found out that they are normal guys and that made it more real to me that I could actually trade, not the same as they do, but I could be successful as they are potentially, so it helped me, and secondly I was actually able to fix my setup, meaning when I went to the trading class to do the master class my setup didn’t allow to actually take two positions in algo which were opposing each other.
+For me personally, it was the most important thing or a few important things, but one of the most important things I discovered was that Tim, Kevin, Andrea, Michael and Kurt they are actually human, they are not necessarily Superman or, you know, aliens so I found out that they are normal guys and that made it more real to me that I could actually trade, not the same as they do, but I could be successful as they potentially are, so it helped me, and secondly I was actually able to fix my setup, meaning when I went to the trading class to do the master class my setup didn’t allow to actually take two positions in algo which were opposing each other.